named-data/NDN-CCL-API/name.rst

 :Parameters:

     - nComponents
         The number of prefix components.
 If larger than the number of components in this name, return a copy of this Name.
+        If nComponents is -N then return the prefix up to name.size() - N. For example getPrefix(-1) returns the name without the final component.

 :Returns: